amustufa/nextjs-boilerplate/documentation/instructions/for-ai-agents.md

 - Module boundaries: only import across modules via `contracts/`, public `types.ts`, or the Services Registry.
 No deep imports.
 - Prisma schemas are module-local: add `.prisma` under `modules/*/schema`, and run `pnpm prisma:collect` before generate/migrate.
 - Routing location: Keep routable files (pages, route handlers) under `app/`.
 Use `modules/*/ui/components/*` for reusable UI fragments only.
+  - UI structure under `modules/<module>/ui`:
+    - `components/`, `fragments/`, `forms/` are props-only; do not import Services/core/domain/data or use fetch/cookies/revalidate.
+    - `loaders/` are server-only helpers (no JSX) and may call `getServices`.
+    - `hooks/` may fetch client-side (React Query/SWR/custom) for UX smoothing; hydrate from server loaders and revalidate in background.

 ### Runtime Choice (Edge vs Node)